gipsi/code.log/README.md

 * 2016-12-29 Commitmakkuh Day 6 *finally* worked out that
   Hash symbol must be at the start of the line with no spaces To make a heading.

+   another update: Hash displayig correctly on github, but not with Jeckyll templates.